heitormegale/Chromaesthesia/README.md

 * glob

-In order to visualize the colors we have implemented a function, to try to visualize the most dominant colors promted.
-For this, one will need the libraries:

-* seaborn

-* webcolors

 Another aspect of our code is the GUI, which, while still in a primitive state requires installation of:

 * PyQt5